List of Hong Kong national security cases: Dragon Slaying Brigade (5 September 2020)

 "Dragon Slaying Brigade" is a group planning to injure or kill police officers, in revenge to the crackdown on protesters.

 Lai Chun-pong was arrested by the NSD on 5 September 2020 for "conspiracy with intent to injure police officers" in 2019, a non-national security offence.
 According to court documents, Lai and eight others, including three that failed fleeing to Taiwan, were accused of plotting a bomb attack to "slaughter" police during an anti-government protest on 8 December 2019.
 Eventually the case had a total of 13 defendants, some related to protests on 8 December 2019, and to a shooting incident on 20 December 2019.
 The Department of Justice later placed charges under the United Nations (Anti-Terrorism Measures) Ordinance, for the first time since its passage in the early 2000s.

 Ng Wing-tak, a 34-year-old co-founder of online media outlet PPPN International, was arrested by the NSD on 1 October 2020 for conspiracy to injure police officer with intent in December 2019, suspected in connection with the "Dragon Slaying Brigade".
 Ng was released on bail.
+Apart from Lai and Ng, others were not arrested by the NSD.